sasadangelo/code4projects/_posts/2023-01-23-getting-started-with-html.md

 **Hypertext Markup Language** (**HTML**) is a standard markup language used for creating and structuring web pages and applications.
 It allows developers a web page's content and structure, including headings, paragraphs, lists, links, images, and more.

 HTML uses a series of **elements** each one composed of two tags. **Tags** are enclosed in angle brackets and typically come in pairs, with an opening and closing tag.
 The content of the page goes between the opening and closing tags.
-For example, the opening tag **<p>** represents a paragraph, and the closing tag **</p>** indicates the end of that paragraph.
+For example, the opening tag **&lt;p&gt;** represents a paragraph, and the closing tag **&lt;/p&gt;** indicates the end of that paragraph.

 By using HTML, developers can create rich, interactive, and engaging web pages that can be accessed by users across the world.